-The term apoptosis can be defined as a natural biological process of cell death.
-In this process, cells destroy itself for maintaining a smooth functioning of the body.
+“The term apoptosis can be defined as a natural biological process of programmed cell death in which the cells destroy themselves for maintaining the smooth functioning of the body.”

-There are two forms of cell death.
+There are two forms of cell death

-- A programmed death of cells called as Apoptosis.
+- Programmed death of cells called Apoptosis.

 Significance of Apoptosis

 - It helps to maintain homeostasis in the multicellular organisms.

 - Proper size of the body is maintained by apoptosis.

 - Apoptosis maintains the constancy of cell number in an organism.

 - The unwanted cells are eliminated from the body by apoptosis.

 - The dangerous T-lymphocytes are eliminated by apoptosis.